 As you can see in the example below, the MailingName is no longer NULL as it replaced the NULL values with an empty string.
 This achieves the same as using the CONCAT() function, but requires a lot more code and readability.

-The next set of code is using the new CONCAT() function, new to SQL Server 2012.
+The next set of code is using the new CONCAT() function that is in SQL Server 2012 and later versions.
 It replaces NULL values with an empty string of type VARCHAR(1).
 This code is much easier to read and write when you need to have NULL code handling in place.